Music KS3 & KS4

 How will I be assessed?

-Students are assessed continuously in Listening, Composing and Performing tasks.
-Students are offered feedback during lessons and are assessed formally at the end of each topic.
-There is a practical exam at the end of each year.
+Students are offered verbal feedback during lessons and are assessed formally with a theory and practical assessment at the end of each topic.

 Key Stage 4: GCSE MUSIC - AQA